When Connection Turned into Consumption: How Social Media Hijacked Our Peace — and How to Get It Back

 The Shift: From Tool to Trap

 Once upon a time, cell phones made life easier.
-You could call for help if your car broke down, or let someone know you’d be late to dinner.
-Then came the “smart” device — and for the record, SMART is actually an acronym: Self-Monitoring, Analysis, and Reporting Technology.
+You could call for help if your car broke down, or let someone know you'd be late to dinner.
+Then came the "smart" device.
+And despite the name, "smart" here isn't about being wise or thoughtful.
+It means the thing is built to watch you.

 Our devices track what we click, how long we stare at a post, and even the time of day we're most likely to pick them up.
 Then that data gets sold to advertisers and political groups to "keep us engaged."
 Which sounds nice, until you realize it's not for your benefit — it's to keep your eyeballs on the screen.